particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Integration secrets 2026-04-29

+Added information about using Secrets to the [webhook page](/integrations/webhooks/#secrets).
+It was previously only in [secrets](/getting-started/cloud/secrets/#secrets-in-webhooks).

 ### Device OS 6.4.0 GA 2026-04-24

 Device OS 6.4.0 is now a general availability (GA) release.